Chicago Child Custody Lawyers

-The court will decide for you.
+A: The court will decide for you.
 You should try to work it out.
 Negotiation is always better than imposition.
 If you leave it up to the court to decide, you are including the element of surprise.
 You can never tell what a judge may decide and you may discover that it is neither what you, your spouse, nor your child or children desire.

-Does our child have a say in who gets custody?
+Q: Does our child have a say?

 1. The child must be at least 12 years old;